Patient professional reference

 - Rectal administration can be a challenge for carers, both physically and emotionally.

 - A syringe driver is only an alternative method of administering medication.
 It does not produce more effective analgesia than the oral route unless the patient cannot use oral medication, or has serious compliance problems.
 It should not be routinely used as a 'medical last rite' if there is no specific indication for medication.

 Other common indications for using a syringe driver in palliative care include the treatment of nausea and vomiting, excessive respiratory secretions, and agitation or restlessness.

 Although GPs provide the majority of palliative care services in the UK, there are often problems with symptom control and communication.
-See the separate articles on Palliative Care, Looking after People with Cancer and End of Life Care.
+See separate Palliative Care, Looking after People with Cancer and End of Life Care articles.

 Setting up the syringe driver

 - A syringe driver takes 3-4 hours to establish a steady state drug level in plasma.
-If the patient is in pain, vomiting or very agitated give a stat SC injection of appropriate medication while setting the syringe driver up.
+If the patient is in pain, vomiting or very agitated, give a stat SC injection of appropriate medication while setting up the syringe driver.